 - How will you monetise the SaaS product? – Deciding the pricing strategy for your product.
 You can choose between different pricing models such as flat-rate pricing, usage-based pricing, tiered pricing, or per feature pricing.

 What you plan at this stage is not set in stone.
-In fact, it will probably change and evolve as you go along.
+In fact, it will probably change and evolve as you continue to build the SaaS application.
 But the purpose of planning is to give due consideration to important decisions that you will have to make later in the SaaS building process.

 3. Define Your SaaS Requirements